vitessio/website/content/en/blog/2021-03-24-code-generation-vitess.md

 ### GRPC messages and endpoints

-Everyone uses code generation for protobuf, so that's very interesting to write about.
+Everyone uses code generation for protobuf, so that's not very interesting to write about.
 Moving on.

 ### SQL Parser